CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 Be sure to check whether the bug or feature has already been reported somewhere!
 In a way, this is a practice of ["Don't repeat yourself" (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) where we attempt to avoid repeating the same block of code (in this case, the "code" can be understood as natural language).
-For example, you can look on GitHub Issues with a search query matching the rough idea of what you're thinking about.
+For example, you can look on GitHub Issues or GitHub Discussions with a search query matching the rough idea of what you're thinking about.
+You can also use the GitHub search bar to automatically search multiple areas (including Issues, Discussions, Pull Requests, etc.) when you enter a query from the repository homepage.
 If it has been reported already, take a look to see if someone has made a code contribution related to the work already.

+An open discussion or report of the need doesn't guarantee someone's already working on a solution.
-If there aren't yet any code contributions and it doesn't look like anyone is working on one, consider volunteering to take a further look into the solution and be sure to acknowledge the existing discussions.
+If there aren't yet any code contributions and it doesn't look like anyone is working on one, consider volunteering to take a further look into the solution and be sure to acknowledge any existing discussions.
 If you're unsure, it's always kind to mention your interest in the report and ask for more information.

 ### Is the Need a Bug or Feature?